ChayoteJarocho/Electronics/shelf_lights/README.md

 # Shelf lights

-The purpose of this project is to add LED lights to a bookshelf, and be able to turn them on remotely.
+The purpose of this project is to add LED lights to a bookshelf, and be able to turn them off or on remotely.

 ## The finished product